 God uses a variety of ways to communicate with humans such as through visions, signs and wonders, angels, shadows and patterns, and many others.
-One of the most common means used in Scripture to convey his will is through dreams (Numbers 12:6).
+One of the most common means used in Scripture to convey his will is through dreams.

-The word "dreams" occurs the most times in the book of Genesis (33 total occurrences) followed by the book of Daniel (27 times) in the King James translation.
+The word "dreams" occurs the most in the book of Genesis (33 times) followed by the book of Daniel (27 times) in the King James Bible translation.
 Both words occur only eight times in the entire New Testament.
-Interestingly, the only two people Scripture states were blessed with the ability to correctly interpret them were Joseph (Genesis 40:12, 13, 18, 19, 41:25 - 32) and Daniel (Daniel 2:16 - 23, 28 - 30, 4).
+Interestingly, the only two people Scripture states were blessed with the ability to correctly interpret dreams were Joseph (Genesis 40:12, 13, 18, 19, 41:25 - 32) and Daniel (Daniel 2:16 - 23, 28 - 30, 4).

 The dreams of several Old Testament people are recorded in Scripture.
 They include King Abimelech of Gerar (Genesis 20:3), Jacob (Genesis 28:12, 31:10), Laban (Jacob's employer - Genesis 31:24), Joseph (Genesis 37:5, 9) and an imprisoned butler and baker (Genesis 40).